2006 Regular Session

 WHEREAS, whether as a regulator, a teacher, a supervisor, or a practicing scientist, Phil has improved the health of Mississippi's land, air, water, and all of the inhabitants who depend on these elements, and it is with great pride that we recognize the career and professional commitment of this public servant whose devotion to Mississippi's environment and its people has brought honor to his agency and to the State of Mississippi:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend Phil Bass on his outstanding career of public service and his dedication to Mississippi's natural resources and public health, and we extend to him and his family the best wishes of the Legislature on the occasion of his retirement after 35 years of service.

-BE IT FURTHER RESOLVED, That this resolution be furnished to the Mississippi Chapter of the Boys and Girls Club of America and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Phil Bass, be forwarded to the Commission on Environmental Quality and be made available to the Capitol Press Corps.